cvalienteDS/docker/README.md

 Description:
-Simple Python app that retrieves data from API and inserts in sqlite
+Simple Python app that retrieves data from API and UPSERTS in sqlite

 Usage: